vinitoledo/algorithms_practice/README.md

 This repository contains the implementations of several algorithms.

-The first one is an implementation of the Nearesta Neighbour algorithm for the Travel Salesman Problem (TSP)
+The first one is an implementation of the Nearest Neighbour (NN) algorithm for the Travel Salesman Problem (TSP).